 She was made an Honorary member of the Royal Astronomical Society of London in 1906, and was presented with a medal by the Astronomical Society of Mexico.

-You can see items relating to Williamina Fleming in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Williamina Fleming featured in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.